mocon/autodoc/README.md

  */
 ```

 __Note:__ Any `tags`, prefaced by @, can be added.
-The generated documentation view, in `/docs/app.js` will need to be updated to render any new tags added.
+The JSX markup for the generated documentation view, in `/docs/app.js` will need to be updated to render any new tags added.

 ## Installation